Board of Directors

 Dr. Matthew D. Ruiz

-Treasurer (2024-2025)
+Treasurer (2025-2026)

 Matthew is the director of graduate studies in Exercise and Human Performance and a tenured professor of kinesiology at Lipscomb University.
 Matthew previously served CSKLS as a board member at large from 2011-2014, as president from 2015-2017, and as conference host in 2017 and 2021.
 Matthew is a certified performance coach (ACC) through the International Coaching Federation.
 He earned an MBA degree from Lipscomb in 2018, a PhD in sport psychology from the University of Minnesota in 2008, an MS in sport psychology from Springfield College in 2001, and a BS from Lipscomb in exercise science and athletic training in 1999.
 Matthew’s recent research includes 1) psychotheology of losing, and 2) experiences of race and covert racism in Division 1 athletics.

-Prof. Joey Schools
+Dr. Joey Schools

-Secretary (2024-2025)
+Secretary (2025-2026)

 Joey is an Adjunct Professor of Business at LeTourneau University in Longview, TX.
 He is currently in his PhD program through the University of the Cumberlands and received his MBA from Johnson University in Knoxville, TN.
 His teaching interests are leadership development, international business, and accounting.
 Joey’s love of sport came from early on when he played baseball growing up and eventually switched to playing basketball in college.
 Joey’s research interests focus on NIL, leadership, and student financial welfare and preparedness.
 Joey loves spending time with his family and cheering on the Volunteers.